okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/enable-cors/overview/index.md

 Test your CORS configuration:

 1. Grant cross-origin access to `https://developer.okta.com`.
-2. Enter your Okta organization in the form below and click **Test**.
+2. In the same browser in which you have an active session in your Okta organization, enter your Okta subdomain in the form below and click **Test**.
 Your Okta user profile displays below the form.

 <CorsTest />